nothingpt/gdbServer/readme.md

 A step by step series of examples that tell you have to get a development env running

-run 'npm install' to install the dependencies
+Install the dependencies

 ```
 npm install
 ```

-And then run 'npm start' to start the server
+Start the server

 ```
 npm start